4-Day Weather Forecast For York - NewsBreak

 4-Day Weather Forecast For York

-YORK, NE(Updated at 8am ET)Here's your weather forecast for the next four days.
+YORK, PA(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Breezy: 5 mph